GoSuda

 25func handleFileOpen() {

-26 res := GetOpenFile(Multiple(true),Filetypes(extensions)) // Activates multiple selection and enables filters.
+26 res := GetOpenFile(Multiple(true),Filetypes(extensions)) // Activates multi-selection and turns on the filter.

 27 s := make([]string,0,1000)